GwenBritton/Linux-The_File_System/.guides/content/Project-approach-7e36.md

 In this unit we are going to focus on moving and copying files and directories to our _test-website_ directory and cover some CLI productivity tricks.

 |||info
-### It's important to get familiar with files and directories' levels.
+### It's important to get familiar with files and directories levels.

 As you become a more advanced developer you'll be reading software documentation that constantly includes __file hierarchies__ represented as text lists.